jubelcassio/ImageProcessing/README.md

 If the mode of the original image is not supported by the given format it will be saved in RGB or RGBA, depending on the image type.
 `--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
 The transparent area on the original image will be filled with the given color.
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
+**example usage**
+Swaps the pink background of an image with transparent:
+`process_img colorswap pink_bg_image.png 255,0,255,255 255,255,255,0`
+Swaps the transparent background of an image with a white one.
+`process_img colorswap transparent_bg_image.png 255,255,255,0 255,255,255,255`
+Swaps the transparent background of an image with a white one and save them as optimized jpg.
+`process_img colorswap transparent_bg_image.png 255,255,255,0 255,255,255,255 --save_as=jpg -optimize`

-* **info**: Counts how many pixels of each color are in the image or in the given area from the image
+* **colorinfo**: Counts how many pixels of each color are in the image or in the given area from the image
 `process_img colorinfo [file/directory] [optional arguments]`
 **optional arguments**
 `[--box]` A box of coordinates (left, upper, right, lower) representing the area to count the pixels
 `[--pixel]` The coordinates of a single pixel, prints the color of that pixel.
+**example usage**
+Count the colors of the whole image.
+`process_img colorinfo image.png`
+Count the colors of a 100 x 100 px square located at the top left of the image.
+`process_img colorinfo image.png --box=0,0,100,100`
+Check the color of a pixel at 255,100 coordinates.
+`process_img colorinfo image.png --pixel=255,100`